How much is a serving of Whisky?

-Ice will obliterate some of the malt’s flavour notes, and therefore change the drink you have chosen…so favour cellars and cupboards over freezers.
+Ice will obliterate some of the malt’s flavor notes and change the drink you have chosen.
+Always favor cellars and cupboards over freezers.
 You could always mellow a peated Whisky using ice, but why would you do such a thing?

-The same goes for heating Whisky but if you’re sipping a dram in the North Pole then a quick flash on the stove will release some of the flavours that may have seized up in the cold.
-Plus, you will be in dire need of a hot toddy.
+The same goes for heating Whisky but if you’re sipping a dram in the North Pole then a quick flash on the stove will release some of the flavors that may have seized up in the cold.
+Plus, you will be in dire need of a Hot Toddy.

-If you’re experimenting with various Whisky origins, you will tend to find Irish malts a delicate pre-drink to Islay Scotch, for example.
+If you’re experimenting with various Whisky origins, you will find Irish malts are a delicate pre-drink to Islay Scotch, for example.
 Save the big punches for the final round.

-Glencairn glass for instance, is popular among single malt connoisseurs who drink Whisky neat or with a drop of water.
+Glencairn glass is popular among single malt connoisseurs who drink Whisky neat or with a drop of water.

-The shape and quality of the glass make some difference, but at the end of the day, the real business has happened in the barrel, so don't make too big of a deal about the glass.
+Glass's shape and quality make some difference, but at the end of the day, the real business had happened in the barrel, so don't make too big of a deal about the glass.

 The crafted complexity of Whisky production renders Whisky drinking a simple pleasure.